 - Ace Pilot: The game establish your character as one, because most of the other pilots died while testing the TV series of fighters.

 - Airstrike Impossible: Tunnels are a major part of gameplay.
 Some are mandatory, required to clear as an objective.
 Some are optional, more like bonus levels, and it's up to the player to find them and fly through for the goodies.
 Some have level bosses at the end, and going into those before clearing the other objectives first is a good way to wind up dead.
-No, there's no visual difference between the entrances, why do you ask?

 - Artificial Stupidity: Some fixed defenses fires in the opposite direction of where you're flying.
+Just apply a short burst of afterburner when approaching to them and watch.

-- Big Bulky Bomb: The quark bomb from the mission 6 briefing: "Years ago, research began on a subatomic bomb, or quark bomb.
+- Big, Bulky Bomb: The quark bomb from the mission 6 briefing: "Years ago, research began on a subatomic bomb, or quark bomb.
 The basis of the theoretical bomb was Thorium IV, an unstable isotope that would, if struck with sufficiently accelerated particles, blast in what was termed a Deconstruction Radius.
 Everything in the radius briefly seperates into its component quarks, then reassembles randomly, destroying its original form.
 The bomb was so utterly destructive that research was terminated and all data supposedly destroyed."

 - The D.A.M. bomb qualify too.